liamondrop/porkypine/README.md

 porkypine
 =========

-A Data Structure Library in CoffeeScript
+A CoffeeScript implementation of some classic data structures